paquiteau/nbb/README.rst

 TODO
 ----
- - automatic aliasing of stops (based on initials )
+ - automatic aliasing of stops (based on initials)
  - support for direction filtering
- - publish on PyPi
  - Add support for a bot front-end (slack, discord, IRC, etc).
  - Extend the useful bus stops.